Dre Campbell Farm

 3. Soapy Water

 To make this homemade kudzu bug killer, mix half a cup of dish soap with one cup of vinegar and 2 cups of hot water.
-Pour it into a spray bottle, and then give the bugs a good squirt.
+Pour it into a spray bottle and then give the bugs a good squirt.

-Besides, knocking them off into a pail of plain soapy water will also do the trick as it will suffocate them.
+Knocking them off into a pail of plain soapy water will also do the trick, as it will suffocate them.
+However, if you’re not in the DIY mood, try using an insecticidal soap that works against plant bugs.

 4. Prune Plants